Get

 Health

-The Newfoundland is a generally healthy breed but does have a short lifespan, and like other dogs, it is predisposed to certain health issues that pet parents need to be aware of, such as Gastric dilatation-volvulus (GDV), elbow and hip dysplasia, bone cancer, dilated cardiomyopathy (DCM), and cystinuria.
-It is important to get your Newfie from a responsible breeder since they screen their dogs for those health issues.
+The Newfoundland is a generally healthy breed but has a short lifespan, and like other dogs, they are predisposed to specific health issues that pet parents need to be aware of, such as Gastric dilatation-volvulus (GDV), elbow and hip dysplasia, bone cancer, dilated cardiomyopathy (DCM), and cystinuria.
+Getting your Newfie from a responsible breeder is vital since they screen their dogs for those health issues.
 You should also keep up with annual vet check-ins, vaccinations, and preventatives for ticks, worms, and fleas.

 Diet

 Generally, your Newfie is a large dog with a large appetite and requires a high-quality and well-balanced diet.
-The food you choose should be appropriate for its breed and life stage.
+The food you choose should be appropriate for their breed and life stage.

 Grooming